Riddrie

 Riddrie (An Ruadh Ruigh) is a north-eastern district of Glasgow, Scotland.
 It lies on the A80 Cumbernauld Road.

 Location and amenities

-Riddrie is a residential area mainly consisting of 1920s semi-detached houses, originally built as council housing (to a high specification for the time) but now largely privately owned.
-The former Monkland Canal to the north was filled in the 1960s and is now the M8 motorway.
-Riddrie is the site of Barlinnie Prison.
+Riddrie is a predominantly residential area consisting of 1920s or earlier semi-detached houses (especially in the area known as Riddrie Knowes), and some 1920s three-story tenement buildings containing multiple apartments.
+It is the location of Barlinnie prison.
+The area lies to the north east of the centre of Glasgow.

 There is a Vogue bingo hall, library, bowling green and local shops.
 Bus services link Riddrie with Glasgow City Centre and Cumbernauld.
 Nearby is Hogganfield Loch, around which is a public park.